 - Emergency Services

-The Acoustics By Design Grand Rapids Headquarters is actually across the street from a fire station.
+The ABD Engineering & Design’s Grand Rapids office is located across the street from a fire station.
 We are acutely aware of every time they roll out for a call.
 We can also hear bells, on the hour, from the half-dozen or so churches nearby.
 We can hear cars and trucks on an adjacent main road.
 The drone of highway traffic from about eight blocks away isn’t loud, but it’s there.
 We are in a historic building, so there are things we can’t change.
 If you lived in our building, maybe some of that would be OK, and others – not so much.

 Condominiums, Apartments, and Mixed Use